truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 After logging in, you see the system **Dashboard**.
 **Dashboard** displays basic information about the installed version, systems component usage, and network traffic.
 For users with compatible TrueNAS
-Hardware, clicking the system image will take you to the **System Settings > Enclosure** page.
+Hardware, clicking the system image takes you to the **System Settings > Enclosure** page.

 ![DashboardSCALE](/images/SCALE/DashboardSCALE.png "TrueNAS SCALE Dashboard")